Mid-Semester Test: 20%

 MEDSCI142 in the wise words of Taylor Swift would be “Darling you’re a nightmare dressed like a daydream.”; an absolute stunner of a subject, with jam packed lectures, fascinating content and labs.
 A nightmare if you ever fall behind.
 With that being said, please don’t click away yet!
 Hear me out…

-MEDSCI142 is your introduction to the fascinating species of MEDSCI and it is probably the most rewarding 1st year paper you are going to do.
+MEDSCI142 is your introduction to the fascinating subject of MEDSCI and it is probably the most rewarding 1st year paper you are going to do.
+The course gives an introduction to the body’s organ systems and their anatomy and physiology.
 It's got a great set of lecturers, fascinating content and extremely efficient organisation.
-We have the dream team; Angela Tsai along with Roger Booth and Peter Riordan as the course coordinators and bless they are so good at their job.
-As if it is in compensation of the course’s heavy content, the coordinates assist you by providing an abundance of resources; from frequent weekly quizzes which reviews the week’s content to mock tests to keep you on your feet, they ensure that you have all the resources.
+We have the dream team; Angela Tsai along with Roger Booth and Peter Riordan as the course coordinators.
+Bless they are so good at their job.
+To make the course’s heavy content load more manageable, the coordinates assist you by providing an abundance of resources.
+From daily online lecture summaries, to weekly quizzes which review the week’s content, to mock tests to keep you on your feet, they ensure that you have everything you need to succeed.
 Special mention to Piazza, this course uses Piazza religiously, it is your go to place if you ever need anything.
 The tutors are as active on it as your usual teenager is on Facebook so you will usually get your question answered within a couple of hours.

-With that being said, this paper is also notorious and has earned itself a reputation as one of the hardest Stage I papers, and rightfully so, as it covers a lot of content and provides a great foundation to further studies in any medical context.
+With that being said, this paper is notoriously difficult and has earned itself a reputation as one of the hardest Stage I papers.
+Rightfully so, as it covers a wide range of content in the tri-weekly lectures, providing a great foundation to further studies in any medical context.

-The Totora textbook could also be your bedtime read.
-It is one of those hefty encyclopedia-like books that can be quite pricey when bought new.
+The Tortora textbook is a beast of its own.
+It is one of those hefty encyclopaedia-like books that can be quite pricey when bought new.
 However, it can be easily accessed through the University's short loan thus purchasing it isn't a necessity.
-If you must buy a textbook, however, buying any edition from the 12th - 14th should be fine as the course guide should have the correct page references for those editions as well.
+It is very helpful for learning how to navigate through a massive resource and identifying the usual information.
+If you must buy a textbook, however, buying an older edition second hand should be fine, the course guide should have the correct page references for those editions as well.

 Kuracloud is this online post class activity assignment that is often overlooked by fellow first years who are struggling to get through lectures, much less to spend time revising them.
 But listen, hunny, trust me, Kuracloud is your subject saviour.
 It not only tests you on the lecture so that you are able to pinpoint all the areas that you need more work in, instead of having to go revise every single part, but because most of the questions on Kuracloud are directly from past exams, it is actually also an efficient way for you to work on your major end of course assessment.

 Labs are, for many, the highlight of this paper.
 There are 6 labs: 1 lab per fortnight.
-In order, there is a rat lab, brain lab, cardiovascular lab, reproduction lab, respiratory lab, and musculoskeletal lab, the order of which roughly corresponds with the progress of the lecture content.
+In order, there is a rat dissection (digestion) lab, brain lab, sheep heart dissection (cardiovascular) lab, reproduction lab, respiratory lab, and chicken leg dissection (musculoskeletal) lab, the order of which roughly corresponds with the progress of the lecture content.
 These labs supplement what is taught in lectures, offering additional knowledge while consolidating your understanding of the lecture content.

 In the MST and EST, each lab contributes 6 questions each i.e. MST has 18 questions (6 each of the first 3 labs) and the EST has 18 questions (6 each of the last 3 labs).
 These lab questions are not piss takes, they are known to be notoriously difficult – so be sure to know the labs very well and clarify any concepts you are unsure of on Piazza to ensure you obtain those coveted marks in the MST and EST!

-This section was 5 lectures long and was taught by Prof Maurice Curtis in 2019.
+This section was 4 lectures long and was taught by Prof Maurice Curtis in 2021.
 Prof Maurice Curtis is an absolute legend and with his expertise, he is bound to make most, if not, everyone in the lecture theatre fall in love with the piece of tissue behind the eyes.
-Professor Curtis is a world-class neuroscientist whose research group was amongst the first to discover a linkage between the function of the olfactory to brain degeneration diseases such as Alzheimer’s.
+Professor Curtis is a world-class neuroscientist whose research group was amongst the first to discover a linkage between the function of the olfactory system to brain degeneration diseases such as Alzheimer’s.

 Autonomic & Endocrine System